conduktor/kafka-security-manager/README.md

   - `AUTHORIZER_ZOOKEEPER_CONNECT`: zookeeper connection string
   - `AUTHORIZER_ZOOKEEPER_SET_ACL=true` (default `false`): set to true if you want your ACLs in Zookeeper to be secure (you probably do want them to be secure) - when in doubt set as the same as your Kafka brokers.

-  No-zookeeper authorizer class on top of Kafka Admin Client is bundled with KSM as `com.github.conduktor.ksm.compat.AdminClientAuthorizer`, configured with options for `org.apache.kafka.clients.admin.AdminClientConfig`:
+  No-zookeeper authorizer class on top of Kafka Admin Client is bundled with KSM as `io.conduktor.ksm.compat.AdminClientAuthorizer`, configured with options for `org.apache.kafka.clients.admin.AdminClientConfig`:
   - `ADMIN_CLIENT_ID` - `client.id`, an id to pass to the server when making requests, for tracing/audit purposes, default `kafka-security-manager`
   Properties below are not provided to client unless environment variable is set: